Open-Systems-Pharmacology/Propofol-Model/evaluation/Input/Content/Section2.1_Modeling_Strategy.md

 First, a base mean model was built using data from the single dose escalation study to find an appropriate structure describing the PK of propofol.
 The mean PK model was developed using a typical European individual.
 Unknown parameters were identified using the Parameter Identification module provided in PK-Sim®.
 Structural model selection was mainly guided by visual inspection of the resulting description of data and biological plausibility.

-Once the appropriate structural model was identified, additional parameters for different formulations were identified, if available.

 A final PBPK model was established and simulations were compared to the reported data to evaluate model appropriateness and to assess model qualification, by means of diagnostics plots and predicted versus observed concentration-time profiles, of which the results support an adequate prediction of the PK in adults.

 During model building, uncertainties in data quality, as well as study differences may cause not being able to adequately describe the PK of all reported clinical studies.